hanks29/AgriMart/README.md

-Adnroid native application for buying and selling agricultural products
+Android native application for buying and selling agricultural products